Wednesday, June 6, 2018

 Previously, Jonathan served as Vice President of AspenPointe Enterprises, where he spent 14 years building a stronger community through social enterprise, solving prevalent social issues and serving disadvantaged populations.
 Jonathan is one of the co- creators of the Peer Navigator Model, an innovative peer support model for the military that was presented to the White House Joining Forces Team and has been featured in the New York Times and Time Magazine.

 Thank you to all those who attended the 2017 Economic Summit

 and participated in the “2030 VISION” economic visioning workshop!

 In 2001, a number of local business leaders and Grand Valley visionaries came together to develop a community vision for year 2020.
 As we approach the deadline, we see that a lot of the goals set forth in that vision have already been accomplished (read the 2020 vision statement here).
 But we also know that a lot has changed in almost two decades.
 Our community has grown, our industries have expanded and, as we enter a much more global market, the demands on our community have grown as well.

-That is why we have decided to develop a new vision, the “2030 VISION,” which will encompass the needs and wants of our community as it is today – and help shape who we want to be as a community moving forward.
+That is why we decided last year to begin developing a new vision, the “2030 VISION,” which will encompass the needs and wants of our community as it is today – and help shape who we want to be as a community moving forward.

-Please note, that the results of the poll do not mean we will forgo other issues in order to work on K-12 Education.
+Please note, that the results of the poll do not mean we forgo other issues in order to work on K-12 Education.
 The poll results will guide us in how we prioritize issues and the order in which we tackle them, with the goal to meet the objectives of all of these issues by year 2030.
-Continue to receive updates on the 2030 VISION by returning to this page and following #GV2030Vision on social media.
+We will revisit some of the key priorities during the 2018 Western Colorado Economic Summit and continue to post updates #GV2030Vision.